Q: Is it illegal for our employer or chapter to ask us about our vaccinated status?

-A: Last year CSEA negotiated closure agreements with most employers.
-Now, returning to school, whether it is in-person or a distance learning model, will result in changed working conditions.
-New health authority requirements and safety issues require negotiation as well.
-Many of CSEA’s current “reopening” agreements are detailed enough to cover current in-person reopening efforts.
-However, with the many new developments related to the pandemic (vaccines, in-person reopening, new laws and safety regulations), CSEA is going back to the bargaining table with some employers to protect our members’ jobs, safety, and other rights.
+A: Throughout last year, CSEA negotiated closure and reopening agreements with most employers.
+Now, many of the reopening agreements are set to expire June 30, 2021.
+New health authority requirements and safety issues may require negotiation.
+With the many new developments related to the pandemic (vaccines, in-person reopening, new laws and safety regulations), CSEA recommends chapters go back to the bargaining table with employers to protect our members’ safety, and other rights.

 Q: Will new agreements require ratification from the membership?

 A: All negotiated agreements are subject to the Policy 610 requirements for field office review and membership ratification.
 The CSEA Board of Directors has waived parts of Policy 610 to allow chapters to ratify negotiated agreements via electronic meetings or online poll.
-Chapters should not ask members to gather together in person to do union business so long as health officials are discouraging such gatherings due to the coronavirus pandemic.
+Because many members and staff are not fully-vaccinated and still have health concerns, and because virtual meetings dramatically increased member participation, CSEA strongly recommends chapters continue making virtual attendance an option even if in-person meetings are held.
 All Regional Representatives have been authorized by the Association President to obtain Zoom accounts at CSEA expense to conduct ratification meetings on Zoom if the chapter desires.
 Contact your Labor Relations Representative for further guidance.

 Q: With safety measures taken by CSEA and districts, are we expected to convene the entire bargaining team for negotiations?

-A: No. We urge you not to hold any in-person meetings at this time.
-Negotiations using phone or video conferencing resources ARE required.
+A: We urge you not to hold any in-person negotiations at this time.
+Negotiations using phone or video conferencing resources ARE recommended.
 CSEA and the District will have to work together to find a method that works best for all involved.